frankvegadelgado/capablanca/README.md

 s UNSATISFIABLE
 ```

-- We run each script and output the solutions for the satisfiable formulas.

-We obtain this result since those files were copied into the directory capablanca\benchmarks\simplest:
+This result is obtained because those files were copied into the directory capablanca\benchmarks\simplest.

 ```
 aim-50-1_6-yes1-1.cnf
 aim-50-1_6-no-1.cnf
 ```

-from this well-known dataset [SAT Benchmarks](https://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/DIMACS/AIM/descr.html).
+where these formulas were obtained from the well-known [SAT Benchmarks](https://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/DIMACS/AIM/descr.html) dataset.

 # Command Options

-On capablanca directory if you run
+In the `capablanca` directory, running the command:

 ```
 python solver.py -h
 ```

-then you will obtain the following output
+will display the following help output:

 ```
 usage: solver.py [-h] -i INPUTFILE [-v] [-t]

-Solve an NP-complete problem from a DIMACS file.
+Solve the Boolean Satisfiability (SAT) problem using a DIMACS file as input.

 options:
   -h, --help            show this help message and exit